 Then I had a big shock.
 My Thai ex-girlfriend who thought she couldn’t have kids told me she was pregnant.
 I was going to be a Dad.
 I didn’t know what to do or how I could take care of a family in Thailand so I went back to the beach and sat in a hammock for a few weeks to decide …

-Find out what I decided, how I lived in Bangkok, Koh Phangan and Chiang Mai, Thailand over the next 14 years and why I’m building robots and artificial intelligence to help families protect and extend health, education and security.
+Find out what I decided, how I lived in Bangkok, Koh Phangan and Chiang Mai, Thailand over the next 15 years and why I’m building robots and artificial intelligence to protect and grow families, businesses and schools.